bigskysoftware/_hyperscript/www/docs.md

 ##### <a name="closures"></a> [Closures](#closures)

 Hyperscript does not encourage the use of closures or callbacks nearly as much  Javascript.
-Rather, it uses [async transparency](#async) to handle many of the situations where Javascript would use them.
+Rather, it uses [async transparency](#async) to handle many of the situations in which Javascript would use them.

 However, there is one area where closures provide a lot of value in hyperscript: data structure manipulation.
-The hyperscript syntax for closures is inspired by haskell, starting with a `\` character, then the arguments, then an arrow `->`, followed by an expression:
+The hyperscript syntax for closures is inspired by [haskell](https://www.haskell.org/), starting with a `\` character, then the arguments, then an arrow `->`, followed by an expression:

 ```hyperscript
   set strs to ["a", "list", "of", "strings"]